Outpatient Drug Rehab Program

 What is the Difference Between Outpatient Rehabilitation and Inpatient/Residential Treatment?

-Due to their altered brain chemistry and pathways, people with a long history of substance abuse should seek inpatient treatment.
-Inpatient rehab helps patients overcome severe substance abuse.
+Due to their altered brain chemistry and pathways, people with a long history of substance abuse should seek residential treatment.
+Residential drug and alcohol rehab helps patients overcome severe substance abuse.
 It also monitors patients undergoing detoxification and administers medical treatment for withdrawal symptoms.
 Inpatient rehab also provides 24/7 supervision to individuals at high risk for overdosing and an environment free of outside triggers.

 Who Should Consider Outpatient Rehab in Washington?

-Outpatient rehabilitation is best suited for individuals with mild to moderate alcohol and drug addictions.
-Individuals considering outpatient rehab should have a supportive and safe environment and have a strong desire to overcome their substance addiction.
+Outpatient treatment is best suited for individuals with mild to moderate alcohol and drug addictions.
+Individuals considering outpatient drug rehab should have a supportive and safe environment and have a strong desire to overcome their substance addiction.

 People considering outpatient rehab should not have other underlying mental health or medical conditions that require continuous monitoring.
-In order to benefit from outpatient treatment centers in Washington, individuals must be willing to adhere to a disciplined approach.
+In order to benefit from Washington outpatient rehabilitation centers, individuals must be willing to adhere to a disciplined approach.
 Also, outpatient rehab is more effective for patients who do not have a long history of substance abuse.

 At Free by the Sea, we provide outpatients with the tools and supportive environment they need to overcome their addictions.
-Unfortunately, only 10 percent of individuals suffering from substance abuse seek professional help.
-Remember, it is never too late to start your journey to recovery.
-Let us help you or your loved one overcome their substance abuse addiction.
-Please contact us today if you or a loved one is considering outpatient therapy at Free by the Sea.
+Unfortunately, only a small percentage of individuals suffering from substance abuse seek professional help.
+Remember, it is never too late to start your journey to recovery at our rehab center.
+Let us help you or your loved one overcome their substance use disorders.
+Please call our treatment center today if you or a loved one is considering outpatient therapy at Free by the Sea.